abhishekjs0/portfoliobacktester/README.md

 ## Quickstart (Development)

-1. Copy `.env.example` to `.env` and adjust credentials for Postgres, MinIO, Stripe, and OAuth providers.
+1. Copy `.env.example` to `.env` (project root) and adjust the credentials for Postgres, MinIO, and any OAuth/email providers you plan to enable.
+For local Next.js development also copy it to `app/.env.local` so the frontend can read the same values.
 2. Install dependencies for the backend and frontend:
    ```bash
    cd api && pip install -e .[dev]